 The choice of a porcelain tile floor can never be based solely on esthetic criteria.
 The type of environment and its function impose constraints that must be considered.
 It's actually pretty intuitive: the technical characteristics that the floor of a living room must have are not the same as those needed for a terrace.
 For an access ramp exposed to the elements you'll need slip resistance that aren't necessary in a boutique located inside a shopping center.
 Many of Atlas Concorde's floor and wall tile collections are so broad and versatile that they meet most practical needs, which translate into strictly regulated design requirements when it comes to public spaces.
 This category includes a wide variety of settings: from the shopping center to the small shop, from the restaurant to the hospital, from the railway station to the airport, from the hotel to the convention center.

-Combining design and functionality is therefore a challenge that particularly involves designers: the flooring of a large commercial environment plays a very important role in the design of a place that is structurally responsible for accommodating a large number of people.
-Since it is constantly visible to everyone, the floor helps to determine the ambiance as a whole but must also protect the safety of users, simplify cleaning and maintenance operations, and stand up to multiple stresses for many years: heavy foot traffic, the passage of trolleys, machinery, and other loads on wheels, falling objects and food, spilled drinks and other liquids.
-Which characteristics of porcelain tiles make such ceramic tiles a preferred choice for a public space?
-Let's take a look at the main properties.
+Combining design and functionality is therefore a challenge that particularly concerns designers: flooring in a large commercial space plays a very important role in the design of an environment that is structurally designed to accommodate large numbers of people.
+As it is constantly on view, the flooring helps to determine the overall atmosphere but must also protect users, simplify cleaning and maintenance operations, and withstand many years of heavy use: intense foot traffic, the passage of trolleys, machinery and other wheeled loads, falling objects and food, and spilled drinks and other liquids.
+What characteristics of porcelain stoneware make ceramic tiles the preferred choice for public environments?
+Let's take a look at the main ones.

 Resistance to breakage and loads